-Approximately 309,851 of these companies are non-employers, 59,299 have 1 to 19 employees and 4,626 have 19 to 499 employees.
+The professional, scientific and technical services sectors are the largest individual industry in terms of small business investment, with a total of 373,776 small businesses currently operating in these areas.
+Of these, 309,851 are non-employers, 59,299 have 1 to 19 employees and 4,626 have 19 to 499 employees.
 Women own a total of 1,076,697 small businesses in Texas.
-Approximately 992,000 of these firms are non-employer companies, while 84,697 have employees.
+Of these, 992,000 are non-employer companies and 84,697 have employees.

-Small Business Administration, “small businesses are defined as “businesses with fewer than 500 employees.”
-There are currently three million small businesses in Texas that represent 99.8% of all businesses in the state.
-The strengthening of the United States economy in recent years has created many opportunities for entrepreneurs, and the number of small businesses in the United States is increasing.
+According to the U. Small Business Administration (SBA), “small businesses are defined as “businesses with fewer than 500 employees”.
+This means that 99.8% of all businesses in Texas are small businesses.
+The strengthening of the United States economy has created many opportunities for entrepreneurs and the number of small businesses in the country is increasing.